-This manual should be considered a permanent part of the vehicle and should remain with the vehicle when resold.
+This manual should be considered a permanent part of the motorcycle and should remain with the motorcycle when resold.

-HONDA Z50R OWNER'S MANUAL
+IONDA Z50R DWNER'S MANUAL

-All information in this publication is based on the latest product information available at the time of approval for printing, HONDA MOTOR CO., LTD. reserves the right to make changes at any time without notice and without incurring any obligation.
+All information in this publication is based on the latest product information available at the time of approval for printing.
+HONDA MOTOR CO., LTD. reserves the right to make changes at any time without notice and without incurring any obligation.
 No part of this publication may be reproduced without written permission.

-© Honda Motor Co., Ltd. 1983
+Honda Motor Co., Ltd. 1984